19hours/sg-statutes/Acts/Children and Young Persons Act.md

 (b) to comply with any requirement of the juvenile case conference,

-the juvenile case conference shall report the matter to the Juvenile Court and the Court shall thereupon make such order as is necessary for the offender to be produced before the Court and thereafter deal with the offender as the Court thinks fit in accordance with section 44.
+the juvenile case conference shall report the matter to the Youth Court and the Court shall thereupon make such order as is necessary for the offender to be produced before the Court and thereafter deal with the offender as the Court thinks fit in accordance with section 44.

 [3/2011 wef 20/07/2011]

 [20/2001]

+[Act 27 of 2014 wef 01/10/2014]

 (4) A person who attends a juvenile case conference (not being the offender, the parent or guardian of the offender or any other member of the offender’s family) shall not divulge any personal information obtained at the conference relating to any of those persons.